toolleeo/cli-apps/README.md

 * [svgcleaner](https://github.com/RazrFalcon/svgcleaner) - Clean up your SVG files from the unnecessary data.
 * [SVGO](https://github.com/svg/svgo) - SVG Optimizer is a Node.js-based tool for optimizing SVG vector graphics files.
 * [TermImg](https://github.com/srlehn/termimg) - termimg tries to draw images into terminals.
 The rectangular drawing area is given in cell coordinates (not pixels).
 Origin is the upper left corner.
-* [vhs](https://github.com/charmbracelet/vhs) - Write terminal GIFs as code for integration testing and demoing your CLI tools.

 ## <a name="history"></a>History management